Layer Comps

 You can create a new Layer Comp via Layer Comp panel menu -> New Layer Comp or by clicking on the small button in the right lower corner of Layer Comp panel.
 New dialog box for creating new Layer Comp comes up (see figure 2).
 In this dialog box, you can name it and select which attributes of layers should be preserved in Layer Comp.

-Figure 2 - Create New Layer Comp dialog
+Layer Comps - New Layer Comp

 Updating existing Layer Comp

-You can update your Layer Comps via Comp panel menu -> Update on the small button in the right lower corner of Layer Comp panel.
+You can update your Layer Comps via Comp panel menu -> Update Layer Comp or by clicking on thfe small button in the right lower corner of Layer Comp panel.
 This saves the current state of your layers into the currently selected Layer Comp.

 Browsing Layer Comps